Axle Shafts Repair in Naples, FL

-CV joins are protected by rubber boots at each end, these boots help keep the lubricant-laden CV joint enclosed and keeps out foreign material.
+CV joints are protected by rubber boots at each end, these boots help keep the lubricant-laden CV joint enclosed and keep out foreign material.
 A cracked boot lets grease leak while allowing water and dirt to enter.
 Lack of lubrication and habitual corrosion harm the entire CV joint causing wear out over time gradually, or suddenly disintegrating the joint under certain circumstances.

 Fortunately, worn axles can present signs that they are beginning to fail giving you time to get your axle shafts checked out and repaired.